The Big Picture On The Risks of Real Estate Investment:

 Thus, higher cap rates are great for buyers but bad for sellers.

-If cap rates rise, property owners can choose between selling now for a lower profit (or a loss), or waiting for better market conditions to sell.
-But if interest rates remain high, and their loan term is expiring, owners may feel forced to sell in a bad market — potentially for a loss.
+If cap rates rise, property owners can choose between selling now for a lower profit (or a loss) or waiting for better market conditions to sell.
+But if interest rates remain high and their loan term expires, owners may feel forced to sell in a bad market — potentially for a loss.

 3. Stagnating Rents

-Cap rates aren’t the only part of the equation that determine a property’s value.
-Rents also matter, as buyers value commercial properties based on their net operating income.
+Cap rates aren’t the only part of the equation that determines a property’s value.
+Rents also matter as buyers value commercial properties based on their net operating income.

 But what happens if rental rates fail to rise?
 Or worse, fall?